circleci/circleci-docs/jekyll/_cci2/language-php.md

 ## Pre-built CircleCI Docker images

 We recommend using a CircleCI pre-built image that comes pre-installed with tools that are useful in a CI environment.
-You can select the PHP version you need from Docker Hub: <https://hub.docker.com/r/circleci/php/>.
+You can select the PHP version you need from [Docker Hub](https://hub.docker.com/r/circleci/php/).
 The demo project uses an official CircleCI image.

 Database images for use as a secondary 'service' container are also available.